 By the end of the course, you should be able to separate myths from realities.
 You will be better equipped to address asset or well objectives and translate them into an optimized formation-testing program.

 Who Should Attend

 This course is designed for individuals who work in reservoir modeling, fluid analysis, or formation evaluation.

 2.4 or 4.0 CEUs (Continuing Education Units) are awarded for this 3- or 5-day course.

 To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Send cancellation requests by email to firstname.lastname@example.org; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.

-Hani Elshahawi is currently technology advisor for Shell Upstream Americas Deepwater where he drives the technology portfolio for all existing and upcoming deepwater projects.
-Previously, he led Shell’s Fluid Evaluation and Sampling Technologies (FEAST) Center of Excellence, responsible for the planning, execution, and analysis of formation testing and fluid sampling operations.
-He has over 25 years of oil industry experience with both service and operating companies in over ten countries around the world.
-He has held various positions in interpretation, consulting, operations, marketing, and technology development.
-He holds several patents and has authored over a hundred technical papers in various areas of petroleum engineering and the geosciences.
-He is a former SPE Distinguished Lecturer and SPWLA president and Distinguished Lecturer.
+Hani Elshahawi is currently deepwater technology advisor for Shell where he drives the technology portfolio for all existing and future deepwater projects.
+Previously, he led Shell’s Fluid Evaluation and Sampling Technologies (FEAST) Center of Excellence which oversees the planning, execution, and analysis of formation testing and fluid sampling operations around the world.
+He has over 27 years of industry experience with both service and operating companies in over 10 countries around the world, and has held various positions in interpretation, consulting, operations, marketing, and technology development.
+He holds several patents and has authored over a 120 technical papers in various areas of petroleum engineering and the geosciences.
+He is a past president of the SPWLA and a former SPE and SPWLA Distinguished Lecturer.